 Tasting notes: The sweet savoriness of summer squash compliments the earthy aspect of the Russian River Valley Pinot Noir and brightens the cherry flavors.

-Serena's tip: I reduced the capers to 1/2 tsp because it was a little too salty with 1 tsp.
-I've used Parmesan as a substitute for Pecorino Romano and that works well too.
-I like using BelGioioso whole milk ricotta because it has great flavor and creaminess.
+Serena's tips: Reduce the capers to 1/2 tsp because it was a little too salty with 1 tsp.
+Parmesan can be used as a substitute for Pecorino Romano.
+We used the BelGioioso whole milk ricotta because it has great flavor and creaminess.

 Recipe: Three Summer Bruschettas: Summer Squash & Ricotta Bruschetta, Chowgirls Killer Party Food, copyright 2016